aimms/how-to/Articles/310/310-integrate-gss-server-job.rst

 If your application does not adapt these sets from their default contents (as described in :doc:`AIMMS How-To: Reduce Exchange Between Client and Solver Sessions<../reduce-client-server-exchange/reduce-client-server-exchange>`) before integrating with the ``GuardServerSession`` library,
 you do not need to do so after the integration either.

-if your application does adapt these sets from their default contents, then please add:
+if your application does modify these sets from their default contents, then please add:

     #.  ``s_inputCaseIdentifiers`` to ``pro::ManagedSessionInputCaseIdentifierSet`` in the data session.